Think all airline search engines are the same? Think again.

 Travelers with flexible schedules can use Google Flight Explorer to find the cheapest time to fly to a particular destination, whether it be a city, country, or region (like Northern Europe).
 At some point since its launch, the service was yanked from public search results, presumably because it doesn't look great on mobile and a similar function was integrated into Google Flights.
 (Price graph under flexible dates.)
 The stand-alone inspiration tool deserves its own shoutout.

-For Making a Complicated Itinerary
+Figure Out a Complicated Itinerary

 The global trip planner gets travelers where they need to go, whether it takes a plane, train, car, bus, boat, or a combination thereof.
 The service works like a standard search engine, and is indispensable for finding routes to remote or underserviced regions.
 The company is also rolling out booking functionality, allowing users to plan their trips on-site.